 Muslim MP called ‘terrorist, pimp’ by BJP member inside India’s parliament

-BJP’s Ramesh Bhiduri makes Islamophobic and threatening remarks against Kunwar Danish Ali during a debate.
+BJP’s Ramesh Bidhuri makes Islamophobic and threatening remarks against Kunwar Danish Ali during a debate.

 New Delhi, India – A legislator from India’s ruling Bharatiya Janata Party (BJP) has made Islamophobic remarks and used communal slurs against a Muslim MP inside the parliament.